FHG-IMW/aeternitas/README.md

 #### sleep_on_guard_lock
 _Default: false_

-With this option set to true, f a pollable can't acquire the lock, it will sleep until the guard_timeout expires, effectively bocking the Sidekiq queue from processing any other jobs.
+With this option set to true, if a pollable can't acquire the lock, it will sleep until the guard_timeout expires, effectively blocking the Sidekiq queue from processing any other jobs.
-This should *only* be used, if you know that all the jobs within this queue will try to access the same resource.
+This should *only* be used, if you know that all the jobs within this queue will try to access the same resource and you want to pause the entire queue.

 #### queue
 _Default: 'polling'_